ibm-cloud-docs/vpc/file_storage_vpc_about.md

     VPC access mode is not supported in newer MZRs, such as Montreal (ca-mon), Mumbai - Airtel (in-mum), and Chennai - Airtel (in-che).
     {: note}

+The `vpc` access mode reaches End of Support on 06 May 2027.
+Follow the [migration guide](/docs/vpc?topic=vpc-fs-migrate-access-mode&interface=ui#fs-migrate-update-mode) to update your share's access control mode to `security-group` to avoid service disruption and data loss.
+{: deprecated}

 ### Cross-zone mount targets
 {: #fs-cross-zone-mount}